grails-aws/grails-aws/README.md

 ## Getting Started

-Include the plugin in the `BuildConfig.groovy`
+Include the plugin in the `BuildConfig.groovy`:

         plugins {
             compile ':aws:1.2.12.3'
+        }

+Use the Grails bean property override syntax to specify the AWS accessKey and secretKey.
+You can do this by modifying `Config.groovy` or any file available in `grails.config.locations`.

+        grails {
+            plugin {
+                aws {
+                    credentials {
+                        accessKey = "your-access-key-here"
+                        secretKey = "your-secret-key-here"
+                    }
+                }
+            }
         }

 ## Documentation